Quality Comparison: AppIntel AI or from AER

 AppIntel's 1777396 order shows that there were 11 confidential Attachments.
 It shows when they were submitted and their file size.
 At least one of these is big enough to be a map (the 7 MB Attachment).
 Perhaps the rest are correspondence.
 Because we know that there are confidential attachments submitted two years ago, we might apply to have these reclassified as nonconfidential in November 2015.

-map of alberta with push pinsAppIntel's assets include application location information.
+map of alberta with push pinsAppIntel's assets include submission location information.
 No location information is included with orders received from the AER except what can be inferred from the text of the documents.

-Indeed, in any given month, up to 30% of Applications offered by the AER do not have even one UWI associated on the AER's website.
-Regaware generates UWI and latitude/longitude information about the application by indexing all location information found within the Application Attachments.
+Indeed, in any given month, up to 30% of submissions offered by the AER do not have even one UWI associated on the AER's website.
+Regaware generates UWI and latitude/longitude information about the submission by indexing all location information found within the submission attachments.

-Application location information is very important data.
-Without it, Applications cannot be placed on a map such as ArcInfo, AccuMap, or geoScout.
+Submission location information is very important data.
+Without it, submissions cannot be placed on a map such as ArcInfo, AccuMap, or geoScout.

 Regaware has asked the AER several times for additional information on their orders to match the AppIntel asset quality.
 The AER refuses even the simplest request in this regard.